Soil CRC - Project 4.1.002: Plant-based solutions to improve soil performance through rhizosphere modification.

 In 2022, a small plot design was established over Lebeckia ambigua sown in 2019.
 This indigenous South African rangeland perennial legume showed an innate ability to grow on infertile, acid, deep sandy soil under low-medium rainfall (<400 mm annual rainfall) (Howieson et al., 2021).
 After being used as a grazing option for a mixed farming system for three seasons, a cereal crop was oversown for the 2022 growing season.
 This site included the following treatments: control (volunteer pasture), control plus nitrogen, Lebeckia and Lebeckia plus nitrogen.

-In 2022 there was a significant increase in shoot biomass and yield production of wheat oversown on lebeckia plots, which could make perennial legumes an economically viable option to manage infertile sandy soil and increase efficiency by minimising external inputs.
-Additional benefits are associated with potential summer grazing options, substrate stabilisation through the summer period, and soil health improvements of infertile sandy patches, which are currently an agronomic management issue for farmers.
-However, further breeding work is required on Lebeckia before commercial introduction.
+Perennial legumes could be an economically viable option to manage infertile sandy soil and increase efficiency by minimising external inputs.
+Additional benefits are associated with potential summer grazing options, substrate stabilisation through the summer period, and soil health improvements of infertile sandy patches, which are currently an agronomical management issue for farmers.
+However, the harsh natural conditions of these soils challenged the legumes’ establishment and development.

 Project Background: